The following guide provides information about the ban on plastic shopping bags, plastic barrier bags and plastic food bag tags.

 Thick plastic/boutique plastic shopping bags

-Recent research found that 98% of South Australian survey respondents already own reusable shopping bags, and 25% of respondents do not use plastic shopping bags at all.
-While the representative survey found that 60% of respondents will sometimes or rarely use a heavyweight plastic bag, only 27% of respondents indicated a preference for these bags.
+Research in 2023 found that 98% of South Australian survey respondents already own reusable shopping bags, and 25% of respondents do not use plastic shopping bags at all.

 A temporary exemption until 31 August 2027 applies to plastic film shopping bags used to donate goods to charitable organisations after 1 September 2024.
 The plastic shopping bag may be reused for items purchased or supplied from a thrift or other charitable retail outlet run by the organisation.